Texas State Railroad

 Whether departing from Palestine or Rusk, you will enjoy the historic surroundings and learn about the communities that built the railroad.
-Both depot locations offer the opportunity to grab a delicious bite to eat with friends or family, and to purchase unique memorabilia and gifts not available anywhere except at Texas State Railroad.
+Both depot locations offer the opportunity to learn about the history of railroading in east Texas through story boards and displays, and to purchase unique memorabilia and gifts not available anywhere except at Texas State Railroad.

 The depots are where the fun starts.

 In the glory days of the iron horse, the train station was the bustling hub of every small town across America.
 Those days may have passed, but Texas State Railroad is doing its part to ensure that they are not forgotten.

 An essential part of the Texas State Railroad journey is spending time at the Rusk and Palestine depot complexes prior to departure, at the turn-around and after the ride.
 Built during the middle of the last century, these edifices are every bit a part of the rail experience as the ride itself.
 Peppering the depot landscape are eye-catching storyboards, overflowing with details about the Texas State Railroad encounter, surrounding communities, pioneer spirit and railroad lore which set the stage for a memorable rail adventure.
 Each depot complex has its own identity and requires time spent to capture the essence of why this Piney Woods Route has been designated the Official Railroad of Texas.